 - Does the musical expression substantiate your brand promise and reputation

-Why are some audio logos so powerful and make us recall brand?
-There are several reasons: First, Music theory reveals that audio logos between 5-7 notes makes it easier easy to remember.
-This we experience in the audio logos from Intel, McDonalds, Coke Cola and others (they all have 5 notes in their audio logo).
-Secondly, If the audio is used consistently together with the presentation of a visual logo, i.e. with an animation in at TV-commercial, the combination of audio and visual presentation makes it even more memorisable due to combination of two senses.
-Furthermore, if we often are exposed to an audio logo and visual logo together (tv, web, cinema) our brain will unconsciously recall the visual logo, that was “attached” to the sound logo, just by hearing the audio.
+Why are some audio logos so powerful and make us recall the brand?
+There are several reasons: First, music theory reveals that audio logos between 5-7 notes make it easier to remember.
+We experience this in the audio logos from Intel, McDonalds, Coke Cola, and others (they all have 5 notes in their audio logo).
+Secondly, if the audio is used consistently together with the presentation of a visual logo, i.e., with an animation in at TV-commercial, the combination of audio and visual representation makes it even more memorizable due to the combination of two senses.
+Furthermore, suppose we often are exposed to an audio logo and visual logo together (tv, web, cinema).
+In that case, our brain will unconsciously recall the visual logo, that was “attached” to the audio logo, just by hearing the audio.

-Coke probably made the best audio branding case in 2010 where they were head sponsor at the FIFA world Cup.
+Coke probably made the best audio branding case in 2010, where they were head sponsor of the FIFA world Cup.
 The FIFA theme song is the 5 Coke Cola’s 5 audio logo notes, made into a tune, played by different artists from 14 different countries, making it one of the most downloaded tune that year.
-By making popular artists and people singing their Coke audio logo, elegantly disguised into a tune, Coke managed to create effective subliminal branding by having their sound logo played millions of times during the tournament, and one of the most downloaded tunes on ITunes in 2010.
+By making famous artists and people singing their Coke audio logo, elegantly disguised into a tune, Coke managed to create effective subliminal branding by having their sound logo played millions of times during the tournament and one of the most downloaded tunes on iTunes in 2010.

 “Brands that create an emotional connection to

-First, I believe that silence is king.
+I believe that silence is king.
 Silence is a rare but valuable condition that is seldom nowadays.
-If you choose to break it, it must create more meaning and value than silence you break.
-Otherwise we are joust creating noise (Noise being defined as music or audio that doesn’t create value or meaning in each situation.).
-So, if your brand was to be expressed in audio, how should it sound like?
+If you choose to break it, it must create more meaning and value than the silence you break.
+Otherwise, we are joust creating noise.
+So, if your brand was to be expressed in audio, how should it sound?
 What feelings and meaning should it evoke?
 And how and where should your brand use music and sound to create more value and meaningful communication?
-Simple but easy questions to answer, because when It comes to expressing brand values and feelings in musical and auditory terms, most people vocabulary often comes in short.
+Simple but challenging questions to answer because when it comes to expressing brand values and feelings in musical and auditory terms, most people’s vocabulary often comes in short.

-It can be difficult to grasp how and where to start if you want to work strategically with sound and music, and strengthen your customer journey experience with strategic use of audio.
-Below is a brief guide on how to get started using sound and music strategic in your brand communication.
+It can be difficult to grasp how and where to start if you want to work strategically with sound and music and strengthen your customer journey experience with strategic use of audio.
+Below is a brief guide on getting started using strategic sound and music in your brand communication.

-- Get an overview of all your brand touch points using audio.
-Map your audio customer journey experience and then identify which brand touch points is most important.
+- Get an overview of all your brand touchpoints using audio.
+Map your audio customer journey experience and then identify which brand touchpoints are most important.

-- Designate a person in your organization as audio brand manager.
+- Designate a person in your organization as an Audio Brand Manager.
 Communicate that internally, and make this person the go-to-person for all audio use in the organization.

-- Just like your corporate visual identity, make all your audio assets available on-line so stakeholders and collaboration partners easy can access your audio assets, along with guidelines, templates for easy usage.
+- Like your corporate visual identity, make all your audio assets available online so stakeholders and collaboration partners can easily access your audio assets, along with guidelines and templates for easy usage.

-- Be sure to have all music rights or if you work with a band or buy music, check the total cost of ownership, what it costs to have the musical expression over time or in campaign
+- Be sure to have all music rights in place or if you work with a band or buy music, check the total cost of ownership and what it costs to have the musical expression over time.